atsushieno/ktmidi/README.md

 - `AndroidMidiAccess`: Android MIDI API (in Kotlin)
 - `AlsaMidiAccess`: ALSA sequencer
-- `RtMidiAccess`: RtMidi (which covers Windows, Mac, Linux, and iOS, but iOS is in general excluded in JVM solution)
+- `RtMidiAccess`: RtMidi (which covers Windows, Mac, Linux, and iOS, but iOS is in general excluded in JVM solution.
+Also note that [rtmidi-jna](https://github.com/atsushieno/rtmidi-jna) contains prebuilt binaries only for those x86_64 desktop targets.)
 - `JvmMidiAccess`: javax.sound.midi API (with limited feature set).

 For dependency resolution reason, ALSA implementation and RtMidi implementation are split from `ktmidi-jvm` and formed as `ktmidi-jvm-desktop`.